-The most recent key to the British species is in Buck’s (1954) RES Handbook which is out of print but should be available as a download from here before much longer.
+The most recent key to the British species is in Buck’s (1954) RES Handbook which is out of print but is available as a download from here.
 But with a little practice, the three species can be recognised in the field.

 Vanonus brevicornis is the rarity of the family.
 Hyman and Parsons (1992) knew of records from just five vice-counties, all in southern England, with post-1970 records from two of those and gave it Vulnerable (RDB2) status.
 Only about 16 individuals had been recorded in England at that time.
 It has since been placed on the Burnham Beeches list (Martin Albertini, pers. comm.); a single individual was attracted to light in a Kent garden in 2006 (Chuter, 2008); I caught one in an aerial interception trap on beech at Cliveden, Bucks in 2008 and beat two from a veteran oak at Windsor in 2009; Tom Harrison found one at the base of a beech tree near Abingdon (VC Berkshire) in 2010 (Harrison, 2011).
 Though there may be other records, this species seems to be retaining its status as an extreme rarity in Britain with perhaps only about 21 individuals ever recorded.